-Any payment, notice, statement, certificate or other instrument required or permitted to be given to the Company shall be given by mailing it postage paid (provided that the postal service is then in operation), delivering it to the Company at its principal address, or (other than in the case of a payment) sending it by means of facsimile or similar means of electronic transmission, to the attention of the Company Secretary.
-Any payment, notice, statement, certificate or other instrument referred to in section 4.3(a) or 4.3(b), if delivered, shall be deemed to have been given or delivered on the date on which it was delivered, if mailed (provided that the postal service is then in operation), shall be deemed to have been given or delivered on the second business day following the date on which it was mailed and if by facsimile or similar means of electronic transmission, on the next business day following transmission.
-10 PART II STOCK OPTION PROGRAM STOCK OPTION PROGRAM DEFINITIONS In this Program, the following terms have the following meanings: "Designated Amount" of a Participant's Option means the maximum number of Shares which the Participant may purchase under the (a) Option, as designated by the Company; (b) "Designated Percentage" in respect of an Option means the percentage of the Designated Amount representing the maximum number of Shares which a Participant may purchase under the Option during each Option Year which, unless otherwise determined by the Company, shall be 20% commencing on the second Option Year, 40% commencing on the third Option Year, 60% commencing on the fourth Option Year, 80% commencing on the fifth Option Year and 100% commencing on the sixth Option Year; "Option Price" in respect of an Option means the price designated by the Company at which the Participant may purchase a Share under the (c) Option; and (d)\ "Program" means this Stock Option Program.
-GRANTING OF OPTIONS AND DETERMINATION OF THE OPTION PRICE From time to time the Company may grant Options to Participants to acquire Shares in accordance with the Plan.
-In granting each such Option, the Company shall designate: the Designated Amount of Shares; the Earliest Exercise Date, which may be the Date of Grant; the Latest Exercise Date; (c)\ (d) the Designated Percentage; and the Option Price, which price shall be determined by the Company in accordance with section 6.2.
-The Option Price per Share in respect of an Option shall be not less than the price per Share of the last reporting selling price of at least a

-Board Lot of the Shares on the TSE on the day preceding the Date of Grant of the Option and, if there were no such trades on that day, the weighted average trading price of the Shares for the previous five days on which the Shares traded on the TSE.
+- 5. STOCK OPTION PROGRAM DEFINITIONS - 5.1 In this Program, the following terms have the following meanings: - (a) "Designated Amount" of a Participant's Option means the maximum number of Shares which the Participant may purchase under the Option, as designated by the Company; - (b) "Designated Percentage" in respect of an Option means the percentage of the Designated Amount representing the maximum number of Shares which a Participant may purchase under the Option during each Option Year which, unless otherwise determined by the Company, shall be 20% commencing on the second Option Year, 40% commencing on the third Option Year, 60% commencing on the fourth Option Year, 80% commencing on the fifth Option Year and 100% commencing on the sixth Option Year; - (c) "Option Price" in respect of an Option means the price designated by the Company at which the Participant may purchase a Share under the Option; and - (d) "Program" means this Stock Option Program. - 6.
+GRANTING OF OPTIONS AND DETERMINATION OF THE OPTION PRICE - 6.1 From time to time the Company may grant Options to Participants to acquire Shares in accordance with the Plan.
+In granting each such Option, the Company shall designate: - (a) the Designated Amount of Shares; - (b) the Earliest Exercise Date, which may be the Date of Grant; - (c) the Latest Exercise Date; - (d) the Designated Percentage; and - (e) the Option Price, which price shall be determined by the Company in accordance with section 6.2. - 6.2 The Option Price per Share in respect of an Option shall be not less than the price per Share of the last reporting selling price of at least a Board Lot of the Shares on the TSE on the day preceding the Date of Grant of the Option and, if there were no such trades on that day, the weighted average trading price of the Shares for the previous five days on which the Shares traded on the TSE.

-- The Latest Exercise Date shall be no later than the date which is the tenth anniversary of the Date of Grant.
-Notwithstanding the foregoing, the Latest Exercise Date shall be extended to the tenth business day following the last day of a Blackout Period if the Latest Exercise Date would otherwise occur in a Blackout Period or within five days of the end of the Blackout Period.
-6.4 Subject to the terms of the Plan, the Company may determine other terms or conditions, if any, of any Options, including: - - any additional conditions on the grant of Options under the Program, including conditions as to the ownership of Shares by a Participant; - (b)\ any additional conditions with respect to the exercise of Options under the Program, including conditions in respect of - the market price of the Shares, - the financial performance or results of the Company, a Subsidiary, a Designated Affiliated Entity or business unit, and - restrictions on the re-sale of Shares acquired on the exercise of Options; and - such other terms or conditions as the Company may in its discretion determine.
+- 6.3 The Latest Exercise Date shall be no later than the date which is the tenth anniversary of the Date of Grant.
+Notwithstanding the foregoing, the Latest Exercise Date shall be extended to the tenth business day following the last day of a Blackout Period if the Latest Exercise Date would otherwise occur in a Blackout Period or within five days of the end of the Blackout Period. - 6.4 Subject to the terms of the Plan, the Company may determine other terms or conditions, if any, of any Options, including: - (a) any additional conditions on the grant of Options under the Program, including conditions as to the ownership of Shares by a Participant; - (b) any additional conditions with respect to the exercise of Options under the Program, including conditions in respect of - (i) the market price of the Shares, - (ii) the financial performance or results of the Company, a Subsidiary, a Designated Affiliated Entity or business unit, and - (iii) restrictions on the re-sale of Shares acquired on the exercise of Options; and - (c) such other terms or conditions as the Company may in its discretion determine. - 6.5 Notwithstanding any provision of this Plan to the contrary, no Options may be granted to Directors on or after April 21, 2005.